 We might ask ourselves in a moment of contemplation, ‘why is there something, not nothing?’ or ‘why is the cosmos the way it is and not some other way?’

 But that’s like asking ‘why does a bee sting you?’
-It’s an absurd question because that what bees are supposed to do.
+It’s an absurd question because that’s what bees are supposed to do.
 There is no why.
 Why implies a reason, and there’s no obligation by the cosmos to answer our queries, no obligation to make sense to us.

 It’s related to Shuyata by thinking about it in this way.
 We have expectations and desires that we want to be met.
 Safety, security, control, power, truth etc. all through searching for an essence.

 Once we let go of our craving (tanhā) and stop twisting reality to fit our expectations, we can then grasp reality as it is.
-That’s grasping reality in it’s Suchness, it’s Tathātā.
+That’s gaccepting reality in it’s Suchness, it’s Tathātā.
 Reality untarnished by our grasping neediness, our egotistical desire to be right, in control, our fear-based quest for truth and safety.

-Things fall apart, stars explode, cats a cute, water is wet, this is the reality we have to face.
+Things fall apart, stars explode, cats are cute, water is wet, this is the reality we have to face.
 Western philosophy and religion seem to be plagued with asking questions we don’t need the answers too.

-It’s saying there is no answer to why, no secret ingredient as I like to put it, the answer is there is no answer.
+It’s saying there is no answer to why, no secret ingredient as I like to put it.
+The answer is there is no answer.
 Not having an answer in no way diminishes us or make it impossible to live a good life.

 It’s a recognition that reality can’t be grasped conceptually, that the cosmos has its way of operating regardless of what we think about it, the maps we create, the narratives we tell.
+This is the Two Truth doctrine In Buddhism.
+There’s the conventional truth of our maps, and the ultimate truth of the reality it describes.

 There is the Flower sermon which is possibly an apocryphal story about the Buddha.
 In the story, the Buddha gives a wordless sermon to his followers by holding up a white lotus flower.
 The majority of his audience doesn’t understand, except one monk, Mahākāśyapa, who smiles.